CartoDB/documentation/app/content/data-observatory/guides/visualizing-data-observatory-datasets.md

 1. Choose the name and location of the output tileset.
 Please note that you should have writing permissions in the destination dataset.

-{{% bannerNote type="warning" title="warning"%}}
+{{% bannerNote type="" title=""%}}
-Tileset creation through the Workspace interface is only available for CARTO Data Warehouse and BigQuery connections.
+Tileset creation through the Workspace interface is currently available for CARTO Data Warehouse, BigQuery, Snowflake, Redshift and PostgreSQL connections.
+Support for Databricks connections will come soon.
 {{%/ bannerNote %}}

 <div style="text-align:center" >